Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 Thanks for [u/TheLongConIsGone](https://www.reddit.com/user/TheLongConIsGone) and [u/Glassounds](https://www.reddit.com/user/Glassounds) for answering some of my scriptable questions.

-Thanks for [henryluki](https://github.com/henryluki), the creator of the  [HTML parser](https://github.com/henryluki/html-parser) used in the script.
+Thanks for [henryluki](https://github.com/henryluki), the creator of the  [HTML parser](https://github.com/henryluki/html-parser) once used in the script.

 Thanks for you visiting or trying out HTML Widget!